Ferdinand von Mueller

 Baron Sir Ferdinand Jacob Heinrich von Mueller, KCMG (Müller; 30 June 1825 – 10 October 1896) was a German-Australian physician, geographer, and most notably, a botanist.
-He was appointed government botanist for the then colony of Victoria (Australia) by Governor Charles La Trobe in 1853, and later director of the Royal Botanic Gardens, Melbourne.
+He was appointed government botanist for the then colony of Victoria, Australia by Governor Charles La Trobe in 1853, and later director of the Royal Botanic Gardens in Melbourne.
 He also founded the National Herbarium of Victoria.
 He named many Australian plants.

 Early life

 Mueller was born at Rostock, in the Grand Duchy of Mecklenburg-Schwerin.
 After the early death of his parents, Frederick and Louisa, his grandparents gave him a good education in Tönning, Schleswig.
 Apprenticed to a chemist at the age of 15, he passed his pharmaceutical examinations and studied botany under Professor Ernst Ferdinand Nolte (1791–1875) at Kiel University.
 In 1847, he received his degree of Doctor of Philosophy from Kiel for a thesis on the plants of the southern regions of Schleswig.

-Mueller's sister Bertha had been advised to seek a warmer climate for her health, and the great botanist Ludwig Preiss, who had recently returned from Perth, recommended Australia, so in 1847, Mueller and his two surviving sisters sailed from Bremen.
+Mueller's sister Bertha had been advised to seek a warmer climate for her health, and the great botanist Ludwig Preiss, who had recently returned from Perth, recommended Australia, so in 1847, Mueller, Bertha, and their other surviving sister, Clara, sailed from Bremen.
 While still on the ship, he reportedly fished his first plants out of the water to analyse them.